kkenohh/personal-projects/brainstorm.md

   * ML to create best splits and workouts for given situation?
 * Pyschology
   * Since this was my favorite subject before CS, it'd be cool to connect the two in a project
+  * My psych major friends might have some ideas, too
 * Geography
   * I'm not super enthusiastic about this subject, but since I'm also majoring in it and have some experience, it could be cool to connect the two.
 Plus, maps are a great way for pinpointing problems or visualizing them